JK-A2023/Sparta_DevOps_cloud/README.md

 ![img.png](cloud_md_images/paas.png)
 (Source - Red Hat)
 3. Software as a Service (SaaS)
-    1. Everything down to the current software being ran by the user is provided by the cloud service provider.
+    1. Everything down to the current software being run by the user is provided by the cloud service provider.
 ![img.png](cloud_md_images/saas.png)
 (Source - Red Hat)